 Amplitude-squeezed light can be generated in different ways.
-One possibility is to drive a laser diode with a very quiet electric current [4, 7], and typically also to operate it at a very low temperature.
+One possibility is to drive a laser diode, held at a cryogenic temperature, with a very quiet electric current [4, 7], and typically also to operate it at a very low temperature.
 In other cases, optical nonlinearities are exploited.
 For example, amplitude-squeezed light can be generated in a doubly resonant [5, 6] or singly resonant frequency doubler.

 |||H. J. Kimble and D. Walls (eds.), Special Issue on squeezed light, J. Opt.
 Soc.
 Am B 4 (10) (1987)|

 |||S. Machida et al., “Observation of amplitude squeezing in a constant-current-driven semiconductor laser”, Phys.
 Rev. Lett.
 58 (10), 1000 (1987), DOI:10.1103/PhysRevLett.58.1000|